-SWK 5300 Foundation Practicum I and Seminar (215 hour practicum) (3 credit hours)
+SWK 5300 Generalist Practicum I (215 hour practicum) (3 credit hours)

-SWK 5400 Foundation Practicum II and Seminar (215 hour practicum) (3 credit hours) Electives may be taken in any semester (6 credit hours total)
+SWK 5400 Generalist Practicum II (215 hour practicum) (3 credit hours)

+Electives may be taken in any semester (6 credit hours total)

-Advanced Year
+Advanced Generalist Year

-The advanced year offers one concentration curriculum, Advanced Generalist Practice with an emphasis on a rural context, and indigenous populations.
-It is designed to integrate and build upon the foundation curriculum.
+The advanced generalist year offers one curriculum, Advanced Generalist Practice with an emphasis on a rural context, and Native American indigenous populations.
+It is designed to integrate and build upon the generalist curriculum.
 Graduates will become advanced generalist social workers who are trained to meet the unique needs of clients in rural regions, where practitioners are called upon to serve in a variety of capacities.
-Social workers who practice in this region must be aware of the unique issues of the indigenous populations and be able to work in rural communities.
+Social workers who practice in this region must be aware of the issues unique to Native American indigenous populations and be able to work in rural communities.